LowTechCoder/fp-pc-console-backups/README.md

 The goal is to have the same partition setup as described above, but they have to be exactly the same amout as before, or at least bigger.
 For dd, I like to use the Debian Live CD/DVD/USB installer, but it doesn't contain gparted on the disk, so if you do a system restore so far into the future, that the debian 12 apt repo's don't exist, you can use the System Rescue Live CD/DVD/USB.

+Currently using partitions with these minimum sizes: empty space in the beginning of around 349Mib or less efa partition: 651Mib root partition: 18.8

 The Debian 12 Live CD/DVD/USB is much more user friendly at some things, than System Rescue Live CD/DVD/USB.
 Here is what I recommend using during each of these tasks:
 - Installation: Debian
 - dd: Debian